Skip to main content

 212-998-5262

-Professor Celia Stewart is a tenured Associate Professor in the Department of Communicative Sciences and Disorders at NYU: Steinhardt School of Culture, Education, and Human Development.
-She teaches Voice Disorders, Therapeutic Procedures in Speech Pathology: Advanced Voice Disorders, and Motor Speech Disorders.
-Dr. Stewart maintains a small private practice specializing in the care of the professional voice, transgender voice modification, and neurogenic voice disorders.
-She has published in the areas of the singing voice, spasmodic dysphonia, transgender voice, dysphagia, Parkinson’s disease, and Huntington’s disease.
-She is an invited international speaker performing workshops in Belgium, Greece, Sweden, Canada, and the United States.
-Dr. Stewart coauthored Voice Rehabilitation: Testing Hypotheses and Reframing Therapy,
+Dr. Celia Stewart is a tenured Associate Professor in the Department of Communicative Sciences and Disorders at NYU’s Steinhardt School of Culture, Education, and Human Development.
+She teaches courses including Voice Disorders, Therapeutic Procedures in Speech Pathology: Advanced Voice Disorders, and Motor Speech Disorders.
+In addition to her academic role, Dr. Stewart's clinical work focuses on professional voice care, transgender voice modification, and neurogenic voice disorders.

 Selected Publications